AyS

 Summary of Babar Ali By Samarpita Mukherjee Sharma

-Among the teaching staff, nine people were high school students.
+Nine of the teaching staff were high school students.
 Dabrita Bhattacharya was the most educated of them all.
-She used to go to college in Berhampur.
-Ananda Shiksha Niketan School has no building, students take classes under the open sky.
-They also provide mid-day meals to the students.
-In the beginning, rice for mid-day meals came from Babar Ali’s father’s fields.
+She went to college in Berhampur.
+Ananda Shiksha Niketan School doesn’t have a school building; students attend classes outdoors.
+They also provide midday meals.
+Initially, the rice for the midday meals came from Babar Ali’s father’s fields.

 Recommended Reading